Day 1: Constance

 From here the Lake Constance bike trail leads you to Friedrichshafen, also known as the Zeppelin city.
 For those interested in this early form of aviation, a trip to the Zeppelin Museum is highly recommended.
 If not, then perhaps enjoy a stroll along the lakeside promenade, or head up to the lookout point (72ft/22m) and enjoy a majestic view of the Alps!

 As you continue on your loop of Lake Constance, you'll cycle through the most important nature reserve on the north shore: Eriskircher Ried.
 Once out the other side, your path leads along the lakeshore to Lindau.
+This stage can be shortened by 21km if you opt for a train transfer (ticket not included).

 Day 5: Friedrichshafen/Lindau – Bregenz region/Horn (13-33 mi/20-53 km)